What is homophobia & biphobia?

-Such attitudes can also affect anyone who does not conform to stereotypical standards of masculine or feminine behaviour.
+Such attitudes can also affect anyone who does not conform to stereotypical ideas of masculine or feminine behaviour.

-Homophobic bullying is often present in an environment that fails to challenge and respond to homophobia.
+Homophobic and biphobic bullying are often present in an environment that fails to challenge and respond to homophobia and biphobia.

-Like other forms of bullying, homophobic bullying can be physical, verbal or indirect.
+Like other forms of bullying, homophobic or biphobic bullying can be physical, verbal, indirect or online.
 Often it is the language that can distinguish it from other forms and the motivation of the bullies is specific.

 When does it take place?